 French Revision with Eileen (Thai) has a growing collection of audio and video resources with worksheets and transcripts.
 The video is much harder.

 The Zut (UK) site - a reasonably well designed and useful site - you pay to register for use between 9.00 and 16.00 (UK time).
 New resources are being added to help meet requirements of new KS3 syllabus in England and Wales.

 WJEC Digital Resources (UK) has reading and listening material, mainly for KS4.
 Some can be done online, some need downloading to a computer.
-NEW 16.1.15
+Select French from the menu.

-French for Free is part of the frenchspanishonline site.
+Learn French Online is part of the frenchspanishonline site.
 It contains a mine of useful reference material, including copious vocabulary lists (with audio), Youtube explanations of grammar points and material specifically aimed at GCSE students, including scripted recordings of GCSE style presentations.
 Themed vocabulary sections have interactive elements e.g. multi-choice quizzes and matching tasks.

 Exercices de français pour étrangers has a good range of interactive listening material based on news items, songs etc. Good to recommend for independent work.